Puzhal Lake: 2015 : Heavy Rainfall November/December

-According to Chennai metropolitan water supply and sewage board on 14 November 2015 rainfall in Pulhal reservoir has a storage of 2,228 million cubic feet as against its total capacity of 3,300 mcft and receiving an inflow of 1,196 cubic feet per second.
-Pulhal has lowest storage among the four reservoirs with 67.5 per cent of its capacity.
-On 1 December 2015 Pulhal also recorded 320mm, the highest volume of rainfall flowing overnight rain in the history.
+According to Chennai metropolitan water supply and sewage board on 14 November 2015 rainfall in Puzhal reservoir has a storage of 2,228 million cubic feet as against its total capacity of 3,300 mcft and receiving an inflow of 1,196 cubic feet per second.
+Puzhal has lowest storage among the four reservoirs with 67.5 per cent of its capacity.
+On 1 December 2015 Puzhal also recorded 320mm, the highest volume of rainfall flowing overnight rain in the history.
 Discharge from the lake and maintain the water level two feet below the full level of 21.2 feet.
-Sand bags have also been placed in vulnerable areas along the surplus course such as Thandalkazhani, Vadakarai and Thiruneelakandan Nagar and Baba Nagar in Pulhal.
+Sand bags have also been placed in vulnerable areas along the surplus course such as Thandalkazhani, Vadakarai and Thiruneelakandan Nagar and Baba Nagar in Puzhal.
 People have also been warned of inundation.
 The surplus course of Red Hills travels for 15 km before joining the sea near Ennore creek.
-On 2 December 2015 Pulhal lake has recorded water inflow of 9607(cusecs) and outflow of 5470(cusecs), Which was the highest inflow and outflow of reservoir's history.
+On 2 December 2015 Puzhal lake has recorded water inflow of 9607(cusecs) and outflow of 5470(cusecs), Which was the highest inflow and outflow of reservoir's history.